Stress Is Affecting Black Women’s Mental and Physical Health!

 It’s been one of those days.
-You woke up too late to have breakfast, the kids forgot to grab their lunch bag and you didn’t send that email that you said you were going to send this morning!
+You woke up too late to have breakfast, you didn’t get your work clothes ready the night before, the kids forgot to grab their lunch bag and you didn’t send that email you needed to send.

 We Carry Too Many Responsibilities